Merci-chao/userChrome.js/README.md

 ## Installation
 1. Follow the instructions in the 📘 [Tab Mix Plus - Docs](https://onemen.github.io/tabmixplus-docs/other/installation/#install-firefox-scripts) to install the script loader (Firefox Scripts) if you are not using any scripts.
 Skip this step if some scripts are already in use.
 <br>![screenshot](https://raw.githubusercontent.com/Merci-chao/userChrome.js/refs/heads/main/screenshots/installscriptloader.png)
 2. Make sure that no other tab-related scripts and CSS styles are currently in use.
-Just in case, temporarily move all other `.js` (excluding `userChrome.js`, if any) and `.css` files out of `chrome`.
+Just in case, temporarily move all other `.js` (excluding `userChrome.js`, if any) and `.css` files out of `chrome`. **There are many reports of issues caused by conflicts with customized styles.**
 3. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it into `chrome`.
 4. Restart Firefox to apply.
 5. If you moved some files out of `chrome` in step 2, please confirm that this script works as expected.
 Once verified, you can move the files back.
 If any conflicts arise, modify the scripts and style rules accordingly.
 If you need help, please provide the information [here](https://github.com/Merci-chao/userChrome.js/issues/new).